corey-schneider/team-12/README.md

 <a name="mysql-dump"></a>
 ### MySQL dump
-See Dump File at the top of repository, "CampusFeedSqlDump.sql".
+See Dump File at the top of repository, "CampusFeedSqlDumpV2.sql".

 <hr>